LabKey/wnprc-modules/docker/README.md

 #### Special Instructions for the LabKey Image

 The following build arguments are available for use.
 The ones that have default values are shown with their defaults.
+These arguments can be passed by using the --build-arg flag as shown later in this section.

 ```
 LABKEY_TEAMCITY_USERNAME